gdbroman/broman.blog/_posts/2020/2020-10-11-putting-back-into-the-pool.md

 >
 > <cite>-- Søren Kierkegaard</cite>

 Everyone is capable of hiding, but to *be* - unapologetically - only you can do.
-And one of the best feelings there is, is doing the whole poet in Paris-thing, and then putting something back into the pool.
+And one of the best feelings there is, is doing the whole poet-in-Paris thing, and then putting something back into the pool.